-There is ample support to revise the CASF program rules with the respect to: increasing the assignment to and authorization for Staff to set additional infrastructure application windows (Appendix 1), removing the requirement that additional rounds of applications must meet the criteria for Ministerial Review, removing the requirement that applications submitted during additional rounds that receive a complete and timely challenge are automatically denied, and using state and federal funding sources in combination to build and deploy broadband infrastructure.
+There is ample support to revise the CASF program rules with the respect to: increasing the assignment to and authorization for Staff to set additional infrastructure application windows, removing the requirement that additional rounds of applications must meet the criteria for Ministerial Review, removing the requirement that applications submitted during additional rounds that receive a complete and timely challenge are automatically denied, and using state and federal funding sources in combination to build and deploy broadband infrastructure.

-While most parties disagreed that CASF awardees be required to bid for RDOF, we strongly urge current and potential CASF infrastructure applicants to apply for funding from RDOF to address the issue of limited CASF funding.40 The requested amount of funding in the May 4, 2020 application cycle is more than three timestwice the balance of the remaining CASF funds.
-Therefore, not all proposed projects will be infrastructure grant applicant to indicate steps taken to first obtain any available funding from the Connect America Fund program or similar federal public programs that fund broadband infrastructure."
+While most parties disagreed that CASF awardees be required to bid for RDOF, we strongly urge current and potential CASF infrastructure applicants to apply for funding from RDOF to address the issue of limited CASF funding.
+The requested amount of funding in the May 4, 2020 application cycle is more than twice the balance of the remaining CASF funds.
+Therefore, not all proposed projects will be funded even if all CASF rules and requirements are met.
+Further, even if all 54 applications